SkoUtes/cloudlab-ondemand-profile/README.md

 OIDCStripCookies mod_auth_openidc_session mod_auth_openidc_session_chunks mod_auth_openidc_session_0 mod_auth_openidc_session_1
 ```

 Then save the file and restart apache using `systemctl restart httpd24-httpd`.
 Use the `hostname` command to get the URL for the OnDemand server and try accessing it through your browser.
-It will warn you that the certificate is invalid, but this is not a concern since the server is actually encrypted through the DNS name, so tell your browser to trust the certificate.
+It will warn you that the certificate is invalid, this is not a concern since the server is actually encrypted through the DNS name, so tell your browser to trust the certificate.

-If you can successfully log in then you know that Keycloak authentication is working and your connection is secure.
+If you can successfully log in then Keycloak authentication is working and your connection is secure.

 ## Configure LinuxHost Adapter

 On the OnDemand node run `/local/repository/dekstop_app_config.sh` and enter the information requested from node3.
+Remember that `hostname -A` will return the DNS name.
 When that's done run `showmount -e` to check if nfs properly exported the user home directories.

-On node3 (the compute node) run `/local/repository/worker_config.sh` as the root user and input information requested from node1.
-Type `ls /home` to check if the user directories are mounted.
-Then create a test user with the same name and password as the one stored in the Keycloak database and the OnDemand server.
+On node3 (the worker node) first create a user with the same username and password that you used to log in to the OnDemand server.
+Then run `/local/repository/worker_config.sh` as the root user and input information requested from node1.

-To check if the LinuxHost Adapter is working, first try accessing the node3 from the OnDemand web GUI by selecting it under the `Clusters` menu.
-Then try starting up a remote desktop session on node3 by selecting it under the `Interactive Apps` menu.
+Try logging into the worker node using the shell application under the `Clusters` tab in the OnDemand GUI.
+If you can log in without a password then you know that hostBasedAuthentication is working.
+Next try starting up a remote desktop session on the worker node by selecting `Remote Desktop` under the `Interactive Apps` menu.
 If everything is working properly then you should have a passwordless connection and a mate desktop in your browser window.